mhamzakhalid/Model_order_reduction_for_Seismic_Applications/README.md

-# To reproduce Figure 7 b and c (POD over a coarse sample)
+# To reproduce Figure 8 b and c (POD over a coarse sample)
-Use: run('Figure_7_bc_Plot.m')
+Use: run('Figure_8_bc_Plot.m')
 Output:

 POD_Coarse.png (Illustration of results)
+- CaseID: '8bc'

-% Note: The codes for these cases can take several days to complete.
-It is recommended to use many parallel processors.
+% Note: The codes for the following cases can take several days to complete.
+It is recommended to use many cores.
-## To reproduce Figure 8
+## To reproduce Figure 9

-Use : Figure_8_Plot(CaseROM,Pchange,Ntrain,Nkmax)
+Use: Figure_9abc_12b_Plot(CaseROM,Pchange,Ntrain,Nkmax)

 #Inputs For Case 1
 CaseROM =  1 (Case as in the paper)